microsoft/fabricrealtimelab/modules/module06b.md

 merge_minute_agg(df_stocks_agg_minute)
 ```

-You can query the table to verify rows are written, and even re-reun the entire notebook to continue ingesting data.

 ## 6. Aggregate hourly

 Let's review where we are: our per-second data has been cleansed, and then summarized to the per-minute level.
 This reduces our rowcount from 86,400 rows/day to 1,440 rows/day per stock symbol.
 For reports that might show monthly data, we can further aggregate the data to per-hour frequency, reducing the data to 24 rows/day per stock symbol.

 This final data wrangler step will be easier than the previous.
-In the final placeholder under the Symbol/Date/Hour section, load the existing *df_stocks_agg_minute* dataframe into data wrangler, grouping by *symbol*, *datestamp*, and *hour*, and then creating new min/max/last based on the existing aggregations columns, which would look like:
+In the final placeholder under the *Symbol/Date/Hour* section, load the existing *df_stocks_agg_minute* dataframe into data wrangler.

+Under *Operations*, select *Group by and aggregate*, grouping by *symbol*, *datestamp*, and *hour*, and then creating three aggregations:

+* price_min: Minimum
+* price_max: Maximum
+* price_last: Last value

+This should look like:

 ![Hour aggregation](../images/module06/datawrangler-houragg.png)

 Example code is shown below.
 In addition to renaming the function to *aggregate_data_hour*, the alias' of the columns have also been changed to keep the column names the same.
-Because we are aggregating data that has already been aggregated, data wrangler is naming the columns like price_max_max, price_min_min; it's important to modify the aliases to keep the names the same for clarity.
+Because we are aggregating data that has already been aggregated, data wrangler is naming the columns like price_max_max, price_min_min; we will modify the aliases to keep the names the same for clarity.

 Finally, we also named the return dataframe *df_stocks_agg_hour* as shown in the code snippet below: